kieling/adxl362_msp430/README.md

 Handles the SPI configuration and implements functions to r/w.

-- Tested only using the CCSv6 environment
+- Only tested using the CCSv6 environment
-- Make sure you have the driverlib for your device properly configured in the project
+- Make sure you have the driverlib for your device properly configured in the CCS project